Foreign Data Wrappers: S3, Iceberg & Delta Lake

 Foreign data wrappers are powerful but not without boundaries.
 Understanding the constraints upfront prevents surprises in production.

 Foreign tables are created in the public schema.
 When using IMPORT FOREIGN SCHEMA, the target is always INTO public.
+You cannot import into other schemas.

 Each wrapper targets a specific type of data source.
 Here is how to decide which one to use.